qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Points to path
 --------------
-Converts a point layer to a line layer, by joining points in a defined order.
+Converts a point layer to a line layer, by joining points in an order defined by a field in the input point layer (if the order field is a date/time field, the format must be specified).

-Points can be grouped by a field to output individual line features per group.
+Points can be grouped by a field to distinguish line features.

+In addition to the line vector layer, a text file is output that describes the resulting line as a start point and a sequence of bearings / directions (relative to azimuth) and distances.

 Parameters
 ..........